fusioncharts/dev_centre_docs/fusiontime/fusiontime-component/y-axis-in-fusiontime.md

 > In order to understand better, we have named the object as `colorstyle`.
 You can name the object as per your choice.

-The syntax to set the `StyleDefintion` to the y-axis label is given below:
+The syntax to set the `StyleDefintion` to the Y-axis label is given below:

 ```json
 {